MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/m365-apps.md

 ### Delivery optimization

 Delivery Optimization is a peer-to-peer distribution technology available in Windows 10.
 It allows devices to share content, such as updates, that the devices downloaded from Microsoft over the internet.
-Us Delivery Optimization can help reduce network bandwidth, because a device can get portions of the update from another device on its local network instead downloading the update completely from Microsoft.
+Delivery Optimization can help reduce network bandwidth, because a device can get portions of the update from another device on its local network instead downloading the update completely from Microsoft.

 [Delivery Optimization](/deployoffice/delivery-optimization) is enabled by default on devices running the Windows 10 Enterprise or Windows 10 Education editions.